Our people

 Vuyiswa Tlomatsane

-Master of Business Administration (MBA) from North-West University, and a Management Advancement Programme (MAP) from the University of the WitwatersrandRead more
+MBA from North-West University, a BCom from the University of the Witwatersrand, Project Management from Cranefield College.Read more

 Dr Buyiswa Mncono-Liwani is a seasoned Executive with more than 20 years management experience in all aspects of economic development and stakeholder management which includes localisation, government relations and advocacy, enterprise development and social investment in different industries.
 She has occupied senior positions in multinational companies such a Sasol Mining, Sasol Oil and Shell SA.